The effects of video games on the visual mind --

 How useful are these abilities?
 To date, good “action video game skills” haven’t been linked with higher IQs or better scholastic performance.

-But recent research suggests that action video games -- by improving visual attention skills -- may help dyslexic children improve their reading ability (Franceschini et al 2013).
-And spatial rotation skills ought to come in handy whenever we need to make objects "fit," whether the context is molecular chemistry, mechanical engineering, or attempting to parallel park your car.
-Moreover, it’s probably short-sighted to dismiss these any of these skills as “non-academic.”
+But recent research suggests that action video games — by improving visual attention skills — may help dyslexic children improve their reading ability (Franceschini et al 2013; Bavelier et al 2013).
+And spatial rotation skills come in handy whenever we need to make objects “fit,” whether the context is molecular chemistry, mechanical engineering, or attempting to parallel park your car.

 Once upon a time, the skills that make kids good readers would have had little relevance.
 Before the invention of books, the ability to memorize information was probably more important than the ability to decode writing.

-Someday, researchers may develop more efficient technologies for transmitting information--technologies that will depend on the user’s visual-spatial skills.
+Someday, researchers may develop more efficient technologies for transmitting information–technologies that will depend on the user’s visual-spatial skills.
 When that happens, the best action video gamers may have an advantage.

 Meanwhile, researchers are exploring the use of video games as a tool to train visual skills in patients with disabilities (Achtman et al 2008).
-And it appears that action video games could help girls--who tend to be less adept at spatial rotation--improve their spatial rotation abilities.
+And it appears that action video games could help girls–who tend to be less adept at spatial rotation–improve their spatial rotation abilities.
 (Feng et al 2007).

-So perhaps we owe action video games a bit of respect.
 After all, we encourage kids to play games that improve their hand-eye coordination and aim.
-Maybe we should think of action video games in the same way--as activities that have the potential to sharpen our children’s perceptions and responses to the world.
+Maybe we should think of action video games in the same way–as activities that have the potential to sharpen our children’s perceptions and responses to the world.

 More information

-For information about other, possible benefits of video game play, see my articles about educational video games as well as my article about the effects of video games on prosocial behavior.
+For information about other, possible benefits of video game play, see my articles about educational video games as well as my article about the beneficial effects of video games on prosocial behavior.

 For a discussion of the negative effects of video games, see this article about video game violence.